 Make a Craft or Sticker Countdown

-There is no end to Halloween-inspired crafts online — like this collection — and many of them can be made using common household objects.
+There is no end to Halloween-inspired crafts online and many of them can be made using common household objects.
 Similarly, we ordered this sticker countdown this year that starts 13 days before Halloween and allows space to write some of our favorite holiday traditions.
 You can also easily create your own with stickers from any major retail store.

 Go on a Scavenger Hunt

 For older kids who can read, a scavenger hunt, be it elaborate or small, is such a fun way to engage critical thinking.
 Hide clues around your house, yard or neighborhood and have a sweet treat at the end.
 If you’re feeling extra creative, make a few of the clues in haiku.
 Need a refresher on haiku?
 “Boo!
 Haiku” by Deanna Caswell is a great one.
 Want to know how to make one without the book?
-Here’s how.
+Find instructions on how to haiku here.

 Print Past Halloween Photos